 Lean Health Care?
-It Works! by Patricia Panchak
+It Works! [the broken link was removed] by Patricia Panchak

 In 1971, the U.S. spent 7.5% of its gross national product on health care — about $75 billion.
 We now spend 14.5%, which is about $1.3 trillion.

 The article was written in 2003, by 2005 health care spending reached 15.3% of the USA economy.